Meadow Brook Mobile Home Park

 Top 5 Barbecue Restaurants in Sacramento

-Authentic barbecued meat is slow-cooked in a circumvented hot air with the lid closed, giving it a tender, almost melt-in-your-mouth texture that makes this a popular staple across the US.
+One popular cooking method in the US is slow-cooking meat in a smoker, which results in a tender texture.
 But since it involves a laborious, time-consuming process, most of us would rather go to a restaurant than cook it ourselves.

 For this reason, we made a list of the top-rated barbecue restaurants in Sacramento.